From Design to Disclosure: Introduction

-We characterize all equilibrium payoffs of this game.
-We find that the range of outcomes goes far beyond full revelation, including outcomes consistent with partial and non-disclosure.
-To formalize our conclusion, let us take payoffs that stem from information design as a point of comparison: suppose the sender were to commit ex ante to an information structure that reveals information to the receiver before the receiver chooses his action.
-We call a payoff profile $(u_S^*,u_R^*)$ \emph{achievable} if there exists an information structure that induces these payoffs.
-Clearly, every equilibrium payoff of our disclosure game must be achievable, as the sender's disclosure strategy can be replicated through an information structure.
-Our main result, \Cref{Theorem-MainResult}, establishes that the converse also holds. \begin{quote} \textbf{Main Result.} \emph{Every achievable payoff profile can be (approximately) supported by an equilibrium of the disclosure game.} \end{quote} This result identifies how, given our assumptions, there is virtually no gap between information design and voluntary disclosure: for every achievable payoff profile $(u_S^*,u_R^*)$, and every $\e>0$, there is an equilibrium of our disclosure game that attains payoffs within $\e$ of $(u_S^*,u_R^*)$.
-To see how we prove this result, observe that the main wedge between information design and a disclosure game is that the former allows the sender to commit to an information structure whereas in the latter, the sender does not mix between different messages unless those messages accrue the same payoff.
-Therefore, in the disclosure game, a sender type cannot be ``split'' across segments.
-With this obstacle in mind, our first step shows that ``partitional'' segmentations---namely those in which types are partitioned into different segments, and only a measure-$0$ set are split---can be supported as an equilibrium of the disclosure game.
-Our second step evaluates the loss that the restriction to partitional segmentations entails: we show that any payoff profile achieved by an information structure can be approximated arbitrarily closely by a finite partitional segmentation.
-Importantly, our method of proof does not require us to know the set of achievable payoffs.
-Hence, the analysis applies to settings in which the implications of information design have yet to be understood.
-Finally, we illustrate that the three main assumptions are, in some sense, necessary in that once any assumption fails, we can find settings in which the conclusion of our main result also does not hold.
+To that end, suppose the sender could commit to an information structure that reveals information to the receiver before the receiver chooses his action.
+A payoff profile $(u_S^*,u_R^*)$ is \emph{achievable} if there exists an information structure that induces these payoffs.
+Every equilibrium payoff of the disclosure game is achievable because any sender strategy can be replicated by an information structure.
+Our main finding, \Cref{Theorem-MainResult}, establishes the converse. \begin{quote} \textbf{Main Result.} \emph{Every achievable payoff profile can be (approximately) supported by an equilibrium of the disclosure game.} \end{quote} This result shows that, under our assumptions, there is virtually no gap between information design and voluntary disclosure: for every achievable payoff profile $(u_S^*,u_R^*)$ and every $\e>0$, some equilibrium of the disclosure game attains payoffs within $\e$ of $(u_S^*,u_R^*)$.
+Hence, equilibrium outcomes encompass not only full and no revelation but also the entire range of partially revealing outcomes.
+In particular, the sender could obtain payoffs arbitrarily close to that delivered by her optimal information structure, withholding information to counter the receiver's bargaining power.
+Thus, she can not only escape the commitment trap of unraveling but also attain her commitment payoff.